While it may sometimes be challenging to see immediately how some resistance exercises translate in real life, it certainly isn’t…

-The step-up exericse is a simple, foundational movement that occurs frequently in daily life.
+The step-up exercise is a simple, foundational movement that occurs frequently in daily life.
 This exercise helps develop strength and stability through the lower body and core.
 This movement requires controlling the movement of the hips and knees as you step up onto a step or box.

 You will need a stable box, step, or bench to perform the step-up exercise.
 Add resistance with dumbbells or kettlebells.
 If one kettlebell is used, it’s best to hold the kettlebell by the horns (the angled part of the handle) in goblet position, with the weight of the bell toward the floor.
 It is also common to hold one kettlebell in the rack position.
 If a woman is ready for more resistance, she may hold two kettlebells in the rack position to perform a step-up.

 One or two dumbbells can also be used to perform a goblet squat.
 If a dumbbell is used, it’s often most comfortable to hold one of the weighted ends with both hands.
-If two dumbells are used to perform a step-up, hold the dumbbells near the shoulders in the rack position or with your arms straight down at your sides.
+If two dumbbells are used to perform a step-up, hold the dumbbells near the shoulders in the rack position or with your arms straight down at your sides.

 It is best for beginner weight lifters to perform the step-up box exercise by stepping onto a box using their own body weight.
 To start, the box should be slightly shorter than the lifter is capable of stepping onto.
 An 8 to 12-inch box may be high enough to still be challenging for a beginner.
 Beginners should complete 1-3 sets of 8-15 repetitions with body weight or light weight.
 All repetitions should be performed on one leg first, and then the other.